What Are the Missions in San Antonio?

 - The Alamo

 - San Jose

 Things to do at the Missions in San Antonio

 Each mission is free to visit.
 The four missions along the reach have large parking lots, and parking is also free.
 Park grounds are open from sunrise to sunset.
 The visitors center, or shops at the missions, are generally open from 9am – 5pm on most days.
 The missions are dog friendly.
 You may walk your pup (on leash) through the missions, or along the San Antonio Riverwalk.
 You may not bring your dog into the Alamo or church buildings unless he is a service dog.

 Each of the missions are a short distance away from the San Antonio Riverwalk, with San Jose being the furthest.
 If you plan on traveling the riverwalk from mission to mission, it may take an entire day.
 I have visited each of the four missions along the reach with my dog.
-We decided to visit the missions and hike the riverwalk in three separate visits.
-We’re still working up to that 10 mile distance in a single day!
+We decided to visit the missions and hike the riverwalk in separate visits.
+Hiking the 15-mile riverwalk has been our longest so far!

 Mission San Juan

 Address: 9101 Graf Rd, San Antonio, TX 78214

 San Juan is only about one mile north of Espada, on the opposite side of the river.
 This mission had its own irrigation system and farm.
 It also contained horses, goats, sheep, and cattle.
 The original church had only two bells, but it currently looks very similar to the one we saw at Espada.
 Several years ago the church was renovated.
 This explains its bright white appearance.